causecode/static-content/README.md

 - **SanitizedTitle** :
 Java Class Provides annotation used to mark a domain field as sanitizable value used in generating link.
 - **ContentService** :
-    - Provides methods which check is current logged-in user have authority to view the current content instance.
+    - Provides methods which check is current logged-in user have authority to view the current `Content` instance.
-    - Provides method which resolves given Content author.
+    - Provides method which resolves given `Content` author.
     - Provides method which checks current logged-in user has role Content Manager or not.
-    - Provides create Content revision method.
+    - Provides create `ContentRevision` method.
     - Provides create link method which return user friendly URL on basis of attributes passed.
 - **FriendlyUrlService** :
     - Provides method which transforms the text passed as an argument to a text without spaces.